itsaadish/search-assignment/README.md

 npm start
 ```
 Your frontend server will start at **http://localhost:3000**.
+Add your open api key in utils.py file in core folder inside backed
 ### 3️⃣ Backend Setup (Django)
 #### Create and Activate Virtual Environment
 ```bash